centria/fullstack/index.md

   * If you are doing or have done Relational Databases & SQL course, you will get enought database knowledge from said course.
   * The database used in this course **is not** relational or SQL, so you might still want to explore some basics of MongoDB.
 * You can now start opening the links and reading the material from those, **IN ORDER**.

+## Course feedback

+To complete the exercise 7.21 in the actual course page, you need to give feedback.
+In this anonymous form, you can give feedback for both the course content by University of Helsinki, as well as the teaching from Centria.
+The feedback is anonymous: LINK COMING SOON!